fakufaku/auxiva-ipa/README.md

 Abstract
 --------

-We propose a new algorithm for blind source separation of convolutive mixtures using independent vector analysis.
-This is an improvement over the popular auxiliary function based independent vector analysis (AuxIVA) with iterative projection (IP) or iterative source steering (ISS).
-We introduce iterative projection with adjustment (IPA), whereas we update one demixing filter and jointly adjust all the other sources along its current direction.
-We implement this scheme as multiplicative updates by a rank-2 perturbation of the identity matrix.
+We propose a new algorithm for blind source separation (BSS) using independent vector analysis (IVA).
+This is an improvement over the popular auxiliary function based IVA (AuxIVA) with iterative projection (IP) or iterative source steering (ISS).
+We introduce iterative projection with adjustment (IPA), where we update one demixing filter and jointly adjust all the other sources along its current direction.
 Each update involves solving a non-convex minimization problem that we term log-quadratically penalized quadratic minimization (LQPQM), that we think is of interest beyond this work.
-We find that the global minimum of an LQPQM can be efficiently computed.
-In the general case, we show that all its stationary points can be characterized as zeros of a kind of secular equation, reminiscent of modified eigenvalue problems.
-We further prove that the global minimum corresponds to the largest of these zeros.
-We propose a simple procedure based on Newton-Raphson seeded with a good initial point to efficiently compute it.
-We validate the performance of the proposed method for blind acoustic source separation via numerical experiments with reverberant speech mixtures.
-We show that not only is the convergence speed faster in terms of iterations, but each update is also computationally cheaper.
-Notably, for four and five sources, AuxIVA with IPA converges more than twice as fast as competing methods.
+In the general case, we show that its global minimum corresponds to the largest root of a univariate function, reminiscent of modified eigenvalue problems.
+We propose a simple procedure based on Newton-Raphson to efficiently compute it.
+Numerical experiments demonstrate the effectiveness of the proposed method.
+First, we show that it efficiently decreases the value of the surrogate function.
+In further experiments on synthetic mixtures, we study the probability of finding the true demixing matrix and convergence speed.
+We show that the proposed method combines high success rate and fast convergence.
+Finally, we validate the performance on a reverberant blind speech separation task.
+We find that all the AuxIVA-based methods perform similarly in terms of acoustic BSS metrics.
+However, AuxIVA-IPA converges faster.
+We measure up to 8.5 times speed-up in terms of runtime compared to the next best AuxIVA-based method, depending on the number of channels and the signal-to-noise ratio (SNR).

 Author
 ------